swvanbuuren/simple-cdd-yaml/docs/examples.md

 # Examples

-Examples of workings recipe can be found in [simple-cdd-yam-recipes](https://github.com/swvanbuuren/simple-cdd-yaml-recipes).
+Examples of working recipes can be found in [simple-cdd-yam-recipes](https://github.com/swvanbuuren/simple-cdd-yaml-recipes).

 ## Example recipe `base`